Quran and Arabic Language

-It is a matter of fact that most of those who convert to Islam every day has taken that decision after reading the Quran.
-Quran appeals to man’s reasoning and can answer all questions that insist on man’s mind about the purpose of life and wisdom of hardship, pain and tribulations.
+It is a matter of fact that most of those who convert to Islam every day have taken that decision after reading the Quran.
+Quran appeals to man’s reasoning and can answer all questions that insist on man’s mind about the purpose of life and wisdom of hardship, pain, and tribulations.
 Quran represents the divine guidance for all those who seek for the true faith in God and tranquil and meaningful life on earth.

 8- Quran for non-Arabs:

 There are millions of non-Arab Muslims living all over the world who need to learn the Quran.
 For them, reading the Quran in their mother tongue is not enough because reading it in Arabic is an act of worship they are abundantly rewarded for.
 They also need to learn reading the Quran in Arabic to be able to perform five prayers every day.
-The peace, tranquillity and the enormous reward they find when reading Quran deserve the effort exerted for it.
+The peace, tranquillity, and the enormous reward they find when reading Quran deserve the effort exerted for it.

 9- Quran and Social Justice:

 Because the Quran represents the Divine Constitution for all Muslims on Earth, Allah (SWT) stated Quranic principles that guarantee the achievement of social justice in Muslim society.
 The Quranic decree to Muslim rulers to achieve justice and integrity, and the Divine command to the rich to pay alms (Zakat), charity (Sadaqah) and to show generosity to the orphans and the poor are supposed to make a financial balance in society and prevents money from being monopolized by the rich elite.